stormuk/Gravity-Forms-ACF-Field/README.md

 Version: 1.1

-Written by Adam Pope of Storm Consultancy - <http://www.stormconsultancy.co.uk>
+Written by Adam Pope of [Storm Consultancy](http://www.stormconsultancy.co.uk) and the amazing contributors on [Github](https://github.com/stormuk/Gravity-Forms-ACF-Field/graphs/contributors)

 Storm Consultancy are a web design and development agency based in Bath, UK.